When to Return to Running After a Big Race

 How Long Should I Wait Before Running Another Event?

-• Half-marathons and marathons: These races put significant stress on your muscles, tendons, and overall physiology.
-Proper marathon training should last at least 12 weeks, plus a 2-week taper, making for a minimum of 14 weeks from the start of training to race day.
+In contrast, longer distances such as half-marathons and marathons demand a far more cautious approach due to the significant physical stress they impose on muscles, tendons, and overall physiology.
+Proper marathon training should span at least 12 weeks, followed by a two-week taper, totaling a minimum of 14 weeks from the start of training to race day.

-• Aim to run no more than 2 or 3 marathons per year.
-This schedule gives your body enough time to recover, rebuild, and train effectively for each race, reducing the risk of injury and burnout.
+This schedule provides sufficient time for your body to recover, rebuild, and train effectively for each race, significantly reducing the risk of injury and burnout.

 Key Points to Consider: